-Aviva Investors has credit control procedures in place to ensure prompt settlement of fees due and ultimately, has recourse to the clients' funds.
+Aviva Investors has credit control procedures in place to ensure prompt settlement of fees due and, ultimately, has recourse to the clients' funds as a last resort.
 Historic losses in respect of unpaid invoices have been immaterial.

 C.3.5 Risk concentration